 In August of 2009, the division moved back to the Classroom Office Building.
 The name of the building was changed to Ruttan Hall in October 2010.

 Agricultural Education, Communication & Marketing (AECM) Club

-The Agricultural Education, Communciation & Marketing Club at the University of Minnesota was formed in 1913.
+The Agricultural Education, Communication & Marketing Club (formerly Agricultural Education Club) at the University of Minnesota was formed in 1913.
 This organization has social and educational aims and has been in continuous operation since its beginning.

 Alpha Tau Alpha Fraternity

 The Alpha Alpha Chapter of ATA was formed in 1963.
 It continues to serve as an honorary fraternity for students majoring in agricultural education.
 It emphasizes scholarship, leadership, and service to the major and the College of Agricultural, Food, and Environmental Sciences.